Sylius/Sylius-Docs/bundles/SyliusProductBundle/overriding_forms.rst

         }
     }

-Secondly, you have to configure your new class in container.
+Secondly, you have to configure your new class in the container.

 .. code-block:: yaml